 The fair value of the contingent consideration liability is classified as Level 3 and the fair value of the liability is remeasured at each reporting period.
 The inputs used to derive the fair value of the contingent consideration include the application of probabilities when assessing certain performance thresholds for the relevant periods.
 Any change in the fair value is recognized in "amortization and other acquisition-related costs (benefits)" in the consolidated statement of operations.
-Our business acquisitions may involve the potential payment of contingent consideration liability is initially recorded at fair value of the contingent payments on the acquisition date and is included in "other liabilities" on the consolidated statements of financial condition.
+Our business acquisitions may involve the potential payment of contingent consideration upon the achievement of certain performance thresholds.
+The contingent consideration liability is initially recorded at fair value of the contingent payments on the acquisition date and is included in "other liabilities" on the consolidated statements of financial condition.